A Study of St Peter’s Church Tower

 https://docs.google.com/uc?export=download&id=1MVZX4IhWRbGElbi872OdhcDKDjbajBnn

 One of the effects of building a large tower that dominate both the church and the local community was to give the church not only a grand western façade but also provide a majestic entrance and exit for ceremonial occasions from the west straight down the aisle, even if the normal entrance remained the door on the south of the nave.
-The flag and the weather vain all help to give grand effect, unsurpassed anywhere else locally.
+The flag and the weather vane all help to give grand effect, unsurpassed anywhere else locally.

 An observation tower – St Peter’s Church is located on the highest point in the area with views over the Blackwater Estuary from Maldon in the west going out into the North Sea in the east...